codatio/codat-docs/docs/using-the-api/managing-companies.md

 The name of the company helps you identify the company in the Codat Portal and doesn't have to be unique.
 Make sure to [avoid forbidden characters](/core-concepts/companies).
 :::

-#### Add metadata to a company
+### Adding metadata to a company

-You can store additional information about the company using the `tags` object.
-These tags could include anything from setting a foreign key, defining an operating region, to specifying details about the financial services a company has requested.
-You can add up to 10 tags when using the [Create company](/platform-api#/operations/create-company) endpoint or the [Update company](/platform-api#/operations/update-company) endpoint.
+You can enrich a company profile with additional information using the `tags` object.
+These tags provide flexible ways to store metadata such as foreign key associations, operational regions, or specific details about the financial services requested by the company.

+Each company can have up to 10 tags.
+Tags can be applied either using the [Create company](/platform-api#/operations/create-company) endpoint or when updating the company via the [Update company](/platform-api#/operations/update-company) endpoint.

 :::tip Use tags with webhooks

-You can use the `tags` object to route companies to specific webhook consumers.
-To learn more, see [Route webhooks](/using-the-api/webhooks/create-consumer#route-webhooks).
+You can use the `tags` object to filter companies to specific webhook consumers.
+To learn more, see [here](/using-the-api/webhooks/create-consumer#filter-webhooks-by-company-tags).

 :::